Mestuq/AI_YT_beta/README.md

 I know ChatGPT, can generate tags much faster and have much bigger database, but even of small accuracy of this project, from my expirience this project generates a little bit better result in views for me than from ChatGPT.
 Accuracy is poor, because i dont have enaught information to work with.
 My data is really limited.
 Youtube studio have options to load clickrate, impressions etc. but this data is hidden from public.

-Because of that I dont think that, there are bad results.

-Considering that the "tags" is not most important indicator of video popularity.
+Because of that I don't think that, there are bad results, considering that the "tags" is not most important indicator of video popularity.

-Its probably better than nothing.
-It probably have some impact.
-And if so, then why we shoudnt use it?
-Its is still better than random guessing.

 I prefere to consider both models during choosing tags to paste into my videos, because i dont know of how exactly Youtube alghoritm works.